“Easier for things to turn to shit than to turn around.”

 Celia: And it’ll be bottles of lube.

-GM: I don’t get how someone can have more kids than fingers and never have an orgasm.
+GM: I don’t get how someone can have more kids than fingers on their right hand and never have an orgasm.

 Celia: Religion: not even once.